RadhiFadlillah/boom/README.md

 Boom is a simple static site generator for creating a simple site.
 I created it for my personal use so as far as I know I'm the only one that use it.
 You can see [my site][4] as example of generated site and here is its [source code][5].

-I named this app "boom" because apparently it means "tree" in Dutch language, so I thought it's a good name because :
+This app is named "boom" which means "tree" in Dutch language.
+I thought it's a good name because :

 - It's easy to say;
 - It's suitable for the app purpose since the content of site will be structured like a tree inside directories.